roshen89/betPawa-wallet/README.md

 * MYSQL DB: Although mysql can handle 150+1 Connections , for that the calling system should be of very high configurations, The current application configures the Connection Pool Max Size to be 10 based `Number of Cores * 2 + Max(tX Spindle time)`
 * Dockerized MYSQL DB: This makes a delta of 5-10 %.

-#### Database Connection Pooling Variant:

-* HIKARI:If the number of transaction grows > 400 HCP starts getting `Connection Not Available`, to avoid this the session state was properly synced with DB using flush in finally block.The connection time out was tweaked to 3 Minutes from default.This alone is not sufficient there need to be Data replication in MYSQL with Application Caching for outstanding performance which OOS.For better performance a dynamically resizing DB connection pooling mechanism is needed .. `Flexy-pool` fits here but OOS.
-* Apache:OOS

 ### Integration Test

     1. Make a withdrawal of USD 200 for user with id 1.
 Must return "insufficient_funds".